-With The Social Network getting a huge amount of critical acclaim Stateside, it seems that a film about the creation of Google is busy being assembled, based on the book Googled: The End of the World as We Know It.
+With The Social Network getting a huge amount of critical acclaim Stateside, it seems that a film about the creation of Google is busy being assembled, based on the book Googled:

 The rights of the book were bought in August by Groundswell, the production company behind the Oscar-winning Milk, Appaloosa and The Informant.

 Since then, The Social Network has come out in the US, making $23 million in its first week.

 Fox has even nabbed the TV rights to the movie and will be showing it on FX in 2013.

 Article continues below

 Searching for a writer